• Skip to primary navigation

 Long Seamless Cardigan

-Minimal counting, two short seams and a lot of fun fringe make for an easy, long crochet cardigan that’s perfect for over your boho outfits or to dress up a pair of jeans.
-Because these mesh crochet stitches are quite open, this lighteweight, loose sweater also works well as a swimsuit cover up.
+Minimal counting, two short seams and a lot of fun fringe make up this long cardigan that’s perfect for going over your boho outfits.
+Because the mesh stitches are quite open, this loose sweater also works well as a swimsuit cover up.

 Get the Pattern